 Key features of this development include:

-- An artificial stormwater wetland promoting sustainability
+- An artificial stormwater wetland to promote environmental sustainability.

 Frequently Asked Questions